 I never travel overseas without insurance.
 From losing your luggage to breaking your leg, there is plenty that could go wrong while you are away or something may happen that could stop you even taking your trip, such as a family bereavement.
 When something awful happens, having travel insurance from a reliable company will save you a lot of time and stress as well as money.

 My travel insurance company of choice is WorldNomads.com*.
 It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities*.

-Whichever insurance you get, do check carefully whether the activities you are likely to be doing are covered and whether certain conditions need to be met.
+Whichever insurance you get, do check carefully whether the activities you are likely to be doing, such as snorkelling or scuba diving, are covered and whether certain conditions need to be met.
 For instance. kayaking may be covered but only if a lifejacket and helmet are worn.